Table of Contents

 - Patching and Upgrading: Automation streamlines the process of patching and upgrading infrastructure components within the test environment.
 This ensures compliance with enterprise policies and reduces the risk of vulnerabilities.

-Benefits of Environment Management
+Benefits of Test Environment for Software Testing

 - Error Reduction and Timely Testing: Automation minimizes errors caused by manual interventions and reduces delays due to complex dependencies.
 It enables testing teams to access the required environments promptly, ensuring the timely execution of test cases.